-In April 2009, the FASB issued an amendment to ASC Topic 320, "Investments - Debt and Equity" (previously reported as FASB Staff Position No. 115-2 and 124-2) which amends the guidance in regard to other-than-temporary impairments on debt and equity securities in the financial statements.
+In April 2009, the FASB issued an amendment to ASC Topic 320, "Investments - Debt and Equity" which amends the guidance in regard to other-than-temporary impairments on debt and equity securities in the financial statements.
 Topic 320 also requires additional disclosures in the financial statements that enable users to understand the types of debt and equity securities held, including those investments in an unrealized loss position for which an other-than-temporary impairment has or has not been recognized.
 The adoption of the amendment to Topic 320 became effective for all interim and annual reporting periods ending after June 15, 2009.
 The adoption of this amended topic did not have any material impact on the Company's financial position or results of operation.

-In May 2009, the FASB issued ASC Topic 855, "Subsequent Events" (previously reported as SFAS No. 165, "Subsequent Events").
+In May 2009, the FASB issued ASC Topic 855, "Subsequent Events".
 The statement establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued.
 Topic 855 became effective June 15, 2009 for all subsequent reporting periods.
 The adoption of Topic 855 did not have any material impact on the Company's financial position or results of operation.

-In June 2009, the FASB issued Accounting Standards Update ("ASU") 2009-01, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles" (previously SFAS No. 168, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles").
+In June 2009, the FASB issued Accounting Standards Update ("ASU") 2009-01, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles".
 This update identifies the sources of accounting principles and the framework for selecting the principles used in the preparation of financial statements of nongovernmental entities that are presented in conformity with generally accepted accounting principles ("GAAP") in the United States.
 This update is effective for financial statements issued for interim and annual periods ending after September 15, 2009.
 The adoption of ASU 2009-01 did not have any material impact on the Company's financial position or results of operation.